Fall 2023 Conference

 Title: New Models of Medical and Mental Health for Adults and Youth with ASD

-Presenter: Dr. Fred Volkmar
+Presenter: Fred Volkmar, MD

 Description: Adolescents with autism/ASD face many challenges as they transition to adulthood.
 These include appropriate vocational support, independent living, and access to medical and mental health care.
 In this presentation, Dr. Volkmar will review the work on the best approaches to supporting the transition to adulthood and factors that predict positive outcomes.
 The special mental health challenges many young adults face will be summarized and approaches to care including new approaches will be discussed.